Aloha friend and Welcome!!

 In a nutshell: The V Moda Crossfade M100 > Crossfade LP2 > Crossfade LP

 In this case, the increase in price for each of these respective models does mean an increase in quality.
 The LP2’s are more refined and balanced than the LP’s, and the M100’s are even better in that regard.
-So my advice would be to skip both of these offerings and go straight for the M100, which is the best solution to all of your hard hitting bass needs.
+So my advice would be to skip both of these offerings and go straight for the M100, which is the best solution to all of your hard-hitting bass needs.
 It delivers the bass in a controlled but impactful way, unlike the LP.
-The M100’s bass is strong and extends deep while the treble range sparkles without becoming sibilant.
-What does sibilant mean?
-That said, if you’re interested in learning more about the LP2:
+The M100’s bass is strong and extends deep, and overall the sound signature is incredibly detailed and articulate.
+For a headphone that prides itself on bass, this is an incredible accomplishment.
+Learn more about the M100 and why it’s so fantastic in my official:

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the V Moda Crossfade LP vs. LP2.